kuldeep23907/Top-Level/README.md

 *	the results can be used for many purposes: crop protection, deforestation monitoring, natural disaster watching, infrastructure surveillance (cf. case of the Morandi bridge collapse in Genoa, https://www.mdpi.com/2072-4292/11/12/1403/htm), agriculture practices encouragement etc. Each purpose has its own transparent "watcher reputation engine" adapted to the purpose and located on the same blockchain.
 When using the crowd-watching crop data, IBISA will contribute its version of "watchers reputation engine";
 * the watching tools may be developed independently use any source of satellite data: GEE, Sinergise, etc.

+# Additional readings
-See "Additional readings" for more on the Earth Observation part.
+See "Additional readings" for more, on the Earth Observation sub-project.
 The blockchain part is work-in-progress.